dgaydukov/cert-aws/files/sa.md

 Config - manages service that provides aws resources inventory, config history, change notification.
 Config Rule - desired configuration of resource that is evaluated againt actual change (and report in case of mismatch).
 Conformance Pack - collection of config rules.

+###### AWS Aurora
+Aurora - myslq/postgres compatible aws database solution.
+It runs 5x faster than mysql and 3x faster than postgres.
+And cost 1/10 of similar solution.
+It replicates 6  copy of itself in at least 3 AZ (2 copies in each az) - so it's highly available.
+Buckups and failover are done automatically.
+Self-healing storage - blocks are constantly checked and restored.
+Aurora serverlsess - cheap version of aurora, pay only for what you use (aurora start up/down, scale up/down automatically base on your load).

 ### Networking